kuzb/machine-learning-course/README.md

 ### _Sentiment analysis of sentences:_

-Classify a given IMDB reviews, as carrying positive (+1) or negative (0) sentiment toward the mentioned.
+Classifying a given IMDB reviews, as carrying positive (+1) or negative (0) sentiment toward the mentioned.

 **IMDB review** dataset is collection of sentences indicating positive and negative reviews with format {Sentence \t Score \n}.
 P.S.
 The dataset is taken from 'From Group to Individual Labels using Deep Features', Kotzias et. al,.
 KDD 2015